A few years ago, I was dealing with chronic shoulder pain that I couldn’t seem to shake.

 The great part is that with the right guidance, this is a skill you can develop to become a better, more complete coach.
 Learning how to coach these types of movements and improve breathing patterns over the last couple of years has made a big difference in the results I’ve seen personally and with the people that count on me to get them in shape.

-That’s why I’ve brought Bill and Mike on board to contribute a brand new series of videos on movement, respiration and recovery to the BioForce Conditioning Certification, which opens February 26th.
+That’s why I’ve brought Bill and Mike on board to contribute a brand new series of videos on movement, respiration and recovery to the BioForce Conditioning Certification.
 In this all-new section of the course, they’ll cover all the information and practical know-how you need to optimize movement and recovery with the clients and athletes you work with.

 As you learned today, breathing effectively not only impacts performance, it’s also crucial for recovery and a key element of conditioning.
 This is a skill set that I truly believe every coach must have because if they don’t, the results they’re able to produce will ultimately be limited.